2ndQuadrant/pglogical/README.md

   - `replication_sets` - array of replication sets to subscribe to, these must already exist, default is "{default,default_insert_only}"
   - `synchronize_structure` - specifies if to synchronize structure from
-    provider to the subscriber, default true
+    provider to the subscriber, default false
   - `synchronize_data` - specifies if to synchronize data from provider to the subscriber, default true
   - `forward_origins` - array of origin names to forward, currently only